-You love your pet, so you want to feed him the best-quality food that you can find.
+You love your pet, so you want to feed them the best-quality food that you can find.
 But pet food nutrition labels aren’t the same as those for human food.
 It can be hard to tell if one product is better than another by simply reading the name on the label.

 Keep your eyes open for a few signs that you’re buying the best food for your dog or cat.